 Today this paradoxical phrase may seem meaningless, but it does make sense.
 For instance, we can see the actual use of this concept today by the United States and NATO, as they engage themselves in so called preemptive wars.
 This term is paradoxical, because one could not prevent war by starting it.
 In contemporary views, this term reflects what U.S. President Eisenhower called on “the military industrial complex” in his farewell address in 1961.
 According to critics and pundits, the United States kept on waging wars in previous centuries because, by using war rhetoric, it could divert the attention of the people from its internal problems, and curtail popular opposition toward the government.

 This term is a slogan of the Party that appears in the first chapter of George Orwell’s novel “1984.”
 The author describes it with two other slogans as,

 “The Ministry of Truth – Minitrue, in Newspeak – was startlingly different from any other object in sight…From where Winston stood it was just possible to read, picked out on its white face in elegant lettering, the three slogans of the Party:

 War is peace

 (Book 1, Chapter1, pg.6)

 In the novel, The Party forced the people to believe that constant war is actually a good way to maintain peace.
 War brings forth devotion and patriotism to the country, and promotes sacrifice for the community.
-Constant war shows that people are sacrificing, pledging and giving devotion to the country and consequently to the government.
-As a result, this keeps people under control and check.
+Constant war shows that people are sacrificing, pledging, and giving devotion to the country and consequently to the government.
+As a result, this keeps people under control and in check.
 That was how the Party used this slogan.